A photography blog is one of the most powerful tools at your disposal when it comes to promoting yourself as a photographer, and finding new clients.

 These are the ones I suggest you install.
 I’ve linked to their location in WordPress, but it’s a much better idea to search for them within the WordPress dashboard, because otherwise you have to download the plugins, and then upload them again.

-WordPress SEO – This is the best plugin for optimising your website for search engines.
+WordPress SEO – This is the best plugin for optimizing your website for search engines.
 Read everything you need to know about WordPress SEO here.
 Long, but worth it.

 SEO Friendly Images – This will take your post title, and add it to the alt tag of your images.
 This will help them to rank in Google.